 Each state has unclaimed property laws that require companies to make reasonable efforts to find and notify those to whom they owe property.
 If the company is unsuccessful in locating the property owner, the property is considered abandoned and must be reported and remitted (or “escheated”) to the proper state to be held in trust until it is claimed by the owner.
 There are different dormancy periods for remitting funds to a state, but generally, it is three to five years after contact with the owner has been lost.

-If you have received a letter indicating that you have unclaimed property with Nationwide Mutual Insurance Company or an affiliated company (Nationwide), a check or other asset has been issued to you that has not yet been cashed or claimed.
+If you have received a letter from Nationwide Mutual Insurance Company or an affiliate indicating that you have unclaimed property, this means a check or other asset has been issued to you that has not yet been cashed or claimed.

 Unclaimed property notifications are issued by Nationwide for all Nationwide affiliated companies, including Allied, Titan, Scottsdale, Vet Pet, Nationwide Life, Harleysville, Agribusiness, Nationwide Bank, and others.
 You can find a complete listing of Nationwide affiliated companies here.
 You may have received a property notification if you owned a policy from one of these companies, provided services to one of these companies or are the recipient of a beneficiary or claimant through another who owns a policy from one of these companies.